Steps You Can Take to Keep Your Marriage Strong

 Recently, I read an article that stated nearly half of all Americans live with chronic illness of some sort.
 Astonishingly, over 75% of marriages that are affected by chronic illness end in divorce.
 Spouses who are caregivers are 6 times more likely to suffer from depression.

 These statistics were from 2008 and when I read this I was shocked, but then I wasn’t.
-Maybe it’s because I blog about chronic illness.
-I meet so many people who suffer from chronic illness in some fashion.
-Maybe it’s because in the homeschool community both online and in real life I meet Moms who are sick with Chronic Fatigue, Fibromyalgia, thyroid conditions, and Lyme disease, just to name a few.
+Maybe it’s because I blog about chronic illness and I meet so many people who suffer from chronic illness in some way.
+Maybe it’s because in the homeschool community both online and in real life I meet Moms who are sick with Chronic Fatigue, Fibromyalgia, thyroid conditions, Lyme disease and many other illnesses.
 Maybe it’s because I’ve lived with chronic illness for over 10 years and I know just how difficult it can be in a marriage.

 With such a high divorce rate among those with chronic illness, how in the world can we have hope for our marriages to stay the course and stay together?